eglunn3/4180FinalProject/README.md

 ### I2C
 The I2C screen provides an interface to view an I2C SDA line.
 Tooltips are added to view hexadecimal information for the appropriate data chunks.

-## Compatiability
+## Compatibility
-The program has been tested on Windows 10, .NET framework 4.7.2, with an MBED NXP LPC1768.
+The program has been tested on Windows 10, .NET framework 4.7.2, with a MBED NXP LPC1768.
 However, other MBED platforms and other OSes that support .NET could work, but they have not been tested.